-The mayor's 2022 budget is balanced with the use of \$47 million in ARPA funding and \$17 million in general fund reserves, and includes a 5.45% levy increase, additional funding for core service rebuilding, strategic investments in affordable housing, and a \$24 million transfer to the self-insurance fund.
+The \$582.6 million 2022 general fund budget is balanced with the use of \$47 million in ARPA funding and \$17 million in reserves, and includes a 6.11% levy increase, additional funding for core service rebuilding, and strategic investments in affordable housing.
 The city's five-year general fund forecast shows gradual increases in core service funding, strategic investments, and public safety spending through the 2027 planning horizon.
 On the revenue front, the forecast envisions using ARPA funding through 2024 and general fund reserves through 2025 to balance the budget, with reserve remaining aligned with the city's fund balance policy throughout.
+For fiscal 2022, we understand that budget revisions and an updated five-year forecast will be published in August, when the mayor releases his 2023 budget proposal.

-The city intends to balance its budget once ARPA funding is spent, primarily through levy increases of about 5% per year, on average, and an increase in transfers from other funds by 2025, primarily the Downtown Assets Fund.
-The latter collects general sales, liquor, lodging, and entertainment taxes, which are used to fund operations, capital, and debt service related to several downtown venues, with residual revenues transferred to the general fund.
-The various economically sensitive taxes plummeted in the latter two-thirds of 2020 and, though recovering, will likely take several years to reach pre-pandemic levels.
-The city's forecast reflects a gradual and, we believe, appropriately cautious recovery in revenue performance, to about 75% of 2019 levels by 2025.
-Management indicates that the city intends to rebuild reserves in the Downtown Assets fund over a multiyear period before resuming an upsized transfer out to the general fund by 2025.
+The city intends to balance its budget once ARPA funding is spent largely through levy increases of about 5% per year, on average, and an increase in transfers from other funds by 2025, primarily the Downtown Assets Fund.
+The latter collects general sales, liquor, lodging, restaurant, and entertainment taxes, which are used to fund operations, capital, and debt service related to several downtown venues, with residual revenues transferred to the general fund.
+The city's forecast reflects a gradual and, we believe, appropriately cautious recovery in revenue performance in the Downtown Assets Fund to just under 75% of 2019 levels by 2025, when the upsized general fund transfer is schedule to resume.

-The city self-insurance fund's net position deteriorated significantly in 2020, declining to negative \$97.8 million in 2020, again related in part to a spike in police PTSD claims.
-Following a planned \$24 million transfer from the general fund in 2022, the outyear forecast shows the fund essentially breaking even through 2027.
-While we think that presence of the liability represents a risk, much of the liability emerged only recently as a consequence of what is most likely a one-time event and is to that extent unlikely to continue to grow at the rate seen in the last year.
+The city self-insurance fund's net position deteriorated significantly in 2020, declining to negative \$97.8 million in 2020, again related in part to a spike in police PTSD claims and lawsuits.
+The 2022 budget and outyear forecast shows the fund essentially breaking even through 2027.
+While we think that the presence of the liability represents a risk, much of the liability emerged only recently as a consequence of what is most likely a one-time event and is to that extent unlikely to continue to grow at the rate seen in 2020.
 We expect that management will continue to actively monitor the health of the fund and will make budgetary adjustments as necessary to ensure its ability to satisfy claims without ongoing need for general fund support.